 I ultimately did work in one such factory to save money to move away for college.
 If I didn’t have support in my hometown, I planned to escape so that at least no one would hold me back.
 My first move outside of Iowa was to Minneapolis, Minnesota where I attended one year of college majoring in psychology.
 The decision to study psychology grew out of an understanding that if everyone told me I’d never be a doctor, maybe it was true.
-I reasoned that I could still help people by doing something that required less school, like being a psychologist or counselor.
+I reasoned that I could still help people by doing something that required less school, like being a counselor.

 This was around the time my culinary school classmates and I started planning for our final internships.
 After some research and a number of phone interviews, I landed an internship at Chez Panisse, Alice Water’s famous restaurant, in Berkeley, California.
 Shortly thereafter, I found a pre-medical program at a Northern California school, Humboldt State University (one of the California State Universities), that I could afford with minimal loans once I got in-state residency status.

 Just knowing about medicine, nutrition, and the problems of the underserved wasn’t enough.
-If the related recommendations I made weren’t accessible for those who needed them, then was use was this knowledge?
+If the related recommendations I made weren’t accessible for those who needed them, then what use was this knowledge?
 While in medical school, I elected to take an extra year to obtain a master’s degree in public policy and administration from the Harvard Kennedy School of Government and do concurrent leadership training through the Zuckerman Fellowship and the Center for Public Leadership to better understand how to navigate systems in order to make social and policy changes to improve access to healthy food and medical care for all.

 At the end of June 2014, I finished internal medicine residency at the Harvard-Cambridge Health Alliance Internal Medicine Residency Program along with other activities in the Boston area including teaching nutrition at Harvard Medical School and serving as Co-leader for the Harvard Chapter of Primary Care Progress, a grassroots organization focused on innovation, education and research in primary care.
 A highlight of the Boston chapter of my life was being awarded an honorable mention for Food Hero by the City of Cambridge, Massachusetts for, “individuals and organizations with a lasting and significant commitment to the fair, healthy and sustainable food culture in the city.”